lwjohnst86/analyzing-cohorts-course/slides/chapter_2_video_2.md

 `@script`
-Here we see that BMI smooths passes each category.
+Here we see how continuous BMI smoothly passes through each discrete category.
 Someone with a BMI of 24 point 9 would be classified as normal weight.
 If they gain a bit of weight and their BMI becomes 25 point 1, they would be classified as overweight.
 They are statistically treated as equal to someone with a BMI of 29 point 9.
 Biologically, this makes no sense.
 So, when you have continuous data, don't dichotomize it.

 ---